NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 - \Shipment data based on CAC-ASHP-shipments-table.tsv and furnace-shipments-table.tsv

 - \Efficiency data based on expanded_HESC_HVAC_efficiencies.tsv combined with age of equipment data from RECS

-- \Alaska specific distribution is based on Alaska Retrofit Information System (2008 to 2022) maintained by Alaska Housing Finance Corpotation.

 Assumption